MicrosoftDocs/power-platform/power-platform/admin/environment-groups.md

 #### For custom agents and Microsoft 365 Copilot agents (preview)
 [!INCLUDE [file-name](~/../shared-content/shared/preview-includes/preview-banner-section.md)]

+1. Select **Environment groups** in the navigation pane.
-1. Select the **Sharing agents with Editor permissions** rule to open its configuration panel.
+1. Select your environment group, and then select the **Rules** tab.1.
+Select the **Sharing agents with Editor permissions** rule to open its configuration panel.
-2. Ensure that **Let people grant Editor permissions when Microsoft 365 Copilot agents and custom agents are shared** is unselected.
+1. Ensure that **Let people grant Editor permissions when Microsoft 365 Copilot agents and custom agents are shared** is unselected.
-3. Select **Save**.
+1. Select **Save**.
-4. Select the **Sharing agents with Viewer permissions** rule to open its configuration panel.
+1. Select the **Sharing agents with Viewer permissions** rule to open its configuration panel.
-5. Select **Let people grant Viewer permissions when Microsoft 365 Copilot agents and custom agents are shared**.
+1. Select **Let people grant Viewer permissions when Microsoft 365 Copilot agents and custom agents are shared**.
-6. Select **Only share with individuals (no security groups)**.
+1. Select **Only share with individuals (no security groups)**.
-7. Select **Limit the number of viewers who can access each Microsoft 365 Copilot agent and custom agent** and enter the desired number of Viewers you would like to have on the copilot.
+1. Select **Limit the number of viewers who can access each Microsoft 365 Copilot agent and custom agent** and enter the desired number of Viewers you would like to have on the copilot.
-8. Select **Save**.
+1. Select **Save**.

 [!INCLUDE [file-name](~/../shared-content/shared/preview-includes/production-ready-preview-powerplatform.md)]